monitorpattern/sle2016/README.md

 Description:
 ============
   Proof-of-concept Java implementation of the DSL monitoring pattern.
+  Common Work of Zoé Drey and Ciprian Teodorov

   Important Note: A Smalltalk version of the monitoring pattern is also available, but stored externally from github.
 You can check it out there: